 - 3 cups of Romaine (or other dark lettuce) chopped or torn into bite-sized pieces

 - 1/4 red onion, thinly sliced

-- 1 heaping tablespoon of dried cherries, roughly sliced in half
+- 1 heaping tablespoon of dried cranberries or cherries roughly sliced in half

 Mix all ingredients and then dress with about 2 to 3 tablespoons of Harvest Dressing.
 If preparing ahead, toss the cut pears and apples in a little dressing (or lemon juice) to preserve their color.

-If you’d like, toast the pecans in a medium hot skillet, tossing frequently, until they begin to give off an aroma.
+To toast the pecans, add them to a medium-hot skillet, tossing frequently until they begin to give off an aroma.